-Biomass market association founded in Serbia1.
-November 2012. / News Serbia Energy
+Biomass market association founded in Serbia, News Serbia Energy

 Six civic associations, manufacturers of pellet and individuals involved in the field of biomass, have founded the National Association for Biomass “Serbio”, said in a statement from the association.

 The association was founded in order to affirm and develop the biomass market, by creating a favorable business environment for sustainable bio-energy sector in Serbia and promotion of public awareness about the possibilities of using biomass for energy purposes.

 The aim of the association is to promote public-private partnerships in the field of biomass use and the advancement of knowledge, research and development of renewable energy sources in Serbia.